VA workers protest as state logs 10 new deaths, total 330 coronavirus fatalities

-Mirroring protests at Veteran's Affairs hospitals around the county, about 30 VA health care workers and supporters were gathered outside Dorn VA Medical Center in Columbia decrying a shortage of personal protective equipment and lack of hazard pay for staff.
+In Columbia, about 30 VA health care workers and supporters — mirroring protests at Veteran's Affairs hospitals across around the county — gathered outside Dorn VA Medical Center decrying a shortage of personal protective equipment and lack of hazard pay for staff.

-Johnny Allen, executive vice president for the American Federation of Government Employees local union chapter at Dorn, stood on the street corner in a yellow disposable medical mask, the same mask he said he's been told to wear for a week straight while conducting recreational therapy with patients housed at the center.
+Johnny Allen, executive vice president for the American Federation of Government Employees local union chapter at Dorn, stood on the street corner wearing a yellow disposable medical mask — the same mask he said he's been told to wear for a week straight while conducting recreational therapy with patients at the center.

-He says, while he doesn't treat COVID-19 patients directly, he hasn't seen doctors or nurses being supplied with plastic face shields common in other hospitals and not he says administrators aren't handing out the more protective N95 masks as they should.
+He said while he doesn't treat COVID-19 patients directly, he hasn't seen doctors or nurses being supplied with plastic face shields common in other hospitals and said administrators aren't handing out the more protective N95 masks as they should.

 "When you work on the front lines you're putting yourself at risk every day," the 33-year VA employee and Army veteran said.

-Allen said the national protests have drawn attention to the issues but he thinks administration waited too long to act and equipment is still lacking.
+Allen said the national protests have drawn attention to the issues, but he thinks the administration waited too long to act and he said equipment is still lacking.

 "They're just now finally acting like they're trying to do something," he said.

 As of Saturday morning, 461 coronavirus patients were hospitalized statewide.
-By Friday, 80,963 people had been tested for COVID-19 in South Carolina.
+Through Friday, 80,963 people had been tested for COVID-19 in South Carolina.

 DHEC expects to confirm another 2,000 cases by May 23, and projections on the department's website indicate that over 1,100 people could die of the disease caused by the novel coronavirus by early August.